Construction of $G_2$ symmetry in a Hubbard-type model

-The rapid development of ultra-cold atom physics opens up a realistic opportunity to study high symmetries \cite{wu2010,wu2012,taie2012,killian2010}.
-A perspective from high symmetries (e.g., SU($N$) and Sp($N$)) was proposed to study new physics of alkali and alkaline earth fermions \cite{wu2003,wu2006}.
-An exact and generic hidden symmetry of Sp(4), or, isomorphically SO(5) symmetry is proved in spin-$\frac{3}{2}$ systems, which can be augmented to SU(4) when the interaction becomes spin-independent.
-The high symmetry of SO(5) without fine-tuning is rare, protecting the hidden degeneracy among collective excitations, and giving rise to the non-Abelian defects and the SO(4) Cheshire charge in the quintet superfluid \cite{wu2010a}.
-It also unifies competing orders including antiferromagnetism in different spin-tensor channels, charge-density-wave, and superconductivity \cite{wu2006}.
-The SU(N) symmetry has also been widely investigated in alkaline earth fermion systems \cite{gorshkov2010,cazalilla2009}, which sheds light on explorations of novel states of matter in ultracold atom experiments.
-For example, a series of experiments have been performed on the SU(6) symmetric system of $^{173}$Yb, including the realization of Mott insulating states \cite{taie2012,ozawa2018,taie2020}.
+The development of ultra-cold atom physics opens up a realistic opportunity~\cite{wu2010,wu2012,taie2012,killian2010}.
+A perspective from high symmetries (e.g., $SU(N)$ and $Sp(N)$) was proposed to study new physics of alkali and alkaline earth fermions~\cite{wu2003,wu2006}.
+An exact and generic hidden symmetry of $Sp(4)$, or, isomorphically $SO(5)$ symmetry is proved in spin-$\frac{3}{2}$ systems, which can be augmented to $SU(4)$ when the interaction becomes spin-independent.
+The high symmetry of $SO(5)$ without fine-tuning is rare, protecting the hidden degeneracy among collective excitations, and giving rise to the non-Abelian defects and the $SO(4)$ Cheshire charge in the quintet superfluid~\cite{wu2010a}.
+The $SU(N)$ symmetry has also been widely investigated in various ultracold atom systems~\cite{gorshkov2010,cazalilla2009}, which sheds light on exploring novel phases of matter in experiments~\cite{taie2012,ozawa2018,taie2020}.

-The exceptional Lie groups have attracted considerable interests in condensed matter studies \cite{zamolodchikov1989,coldea2010,bernevig2003, lopes2019}.
-For example, the E$_8$ excitations have been observed in an Ising chain antiferromagnet \cite{coldea2010}.
-Among the exceptional Lie group family, G$_2$ is the smallest one, whose algebra is rank-2 and 14 dimensional \cite{agricola2008}.
-It is also the automophism of the non-associative algebra of octonions \cite{baez2002}.
-Furthermore, G$_2$ is of great interest in high energy physics due to its trivial center, which allows to investigate whether a non-trivial center is necessary in gauge theory confinement \cite{holland2003,gunaydin1996}.
-Recently, a model of interacting Majorana fermions characterized by the Fibonacci topological field theory is constructed, which is based on the SO(7)/G$_2$ coset, which exhibits exotic non-Abeliean statistics \cite{kane2018,luo2020}.
-Nevertheless, the exotic physics associated with the G$_2$ group remains to be further explored, in particular, in the context of condensed matter physics.
+The exceptional Lie groups have attracted considerable interests in condensed matter studies~\cite{zamolodchikov1989,coldea2010,bernevig2003, lopes2019,Lim2023}.
+The $E_8$ excitations have been observed in an Ising chain antiferromagnet~\cite{coldea2010}.
+Among the exceptional group family, $G_2$ is the smallest with a rank-2 and 14 dimensional algebra~\cite{agricola2008}.
+It is also the automophism of the non-associative algebra of octonions~\cite{baez2002}.
+Furthermore, $G_2$ is of great interests in high energy physics since its center is trivial, which allows to investigate whether a non-trivial center is necessary in gauge confinement~\cite{holland2003,gunaydin1996}.
+A model of interacting Majorana fermions characterized by the Fibonacci topological field theory is constructed.
+It is based on the $SO(7)/G_2$ coset, and exhibits exotic non-Abeliean statistics~\cite{Hu2018,luo2020,Li2023}.
+The exotic physics associated with the $G_2$ group remains to be further explored, in particular, in the context of condensed matter physics with microscopic models.